-Support for Service continuity with Citrix Workspace Web Extension for Google Chrome app for Linux 2109.
+Support for service continuity with the Citrix Workspace Web Extension for Google Chrome is in public technical preview.
+You can use Workspace Web Extension for Google Chrome with Citrix Workspace app for Linux 2109.
 This extension is available at Google Chrome web store.
 The Workspace app communicates with the Citrix Workspace Web extension using the native messaging host protocol for browser extension.
 Together, the Workspace app and the Workspace Web extension use Workspace connection leases to give browser users access to their apps and desktops during outages.
 For more information, see Service continuity.